Coevolution of cognition and cooperation in structured populations under reinforcement learning: Discussion

 In general, the results of our study call for further investigation into the role played by behavioral rules in explaining the prevalence of cooperation and intuition within models of dual-process theory.
 Along this research line, it would be interesting to explore cases where the behavioral rules differs between deliberation and intuition, while in this paper, and in related studies in the literature, only the available information changes between one cognitive mode and the other.

-Finally, we aim to study how the network of interactions evolves over time in response to the payoffs earned.
+Finally, it is also interesting to study how the network of interactions evolves over time in response to the payoffs earned.
 This would require a model where cognition and cooperation coevolve over a dynamic network, which we leave for further research.